Estimated reading time: 14 minutes

 This is among the best wine regions around the world is the oldest wine region in New Zealand.
 It is also the second-largest wine region in the country.
 The most expensive wine that comes from this region is Church Road Tom Syrah and it costs around 140$.
 The cheapest wine in the area, Longridge Merlot is only 5$.
 The sunny climate of the area supports its growth of Chardonnay, Syrah, and Bordeaux Blend Red grapes.
 They are also responsible for 10.2% of New Zealand wines.

 Wairarapa produces 1% of the New Zealand wine and had 2.5% of New Zealand’s vine area.
-It is also the home for 72 wineries in the country.
+It is also the home to 72 wineries in the country.
 This entry to the best wine regions around the world prefers Point Noir above all.
 Sauvignon Blanc and Point Gris are popular in the area.
 Urlar Select Parcels Noble Riesling is the most expensive wine that comes from this region and it costs around 54$.
 The cheapest wine in the area, Matahiwi Estate ‘ME’ Chardonnay is only 11$.
 Due to the long cost line, the land enjoys a semi-maritime climate.

-South Africa entered the game of wine market at the very beginning.
-Infect, Infect, they have been making wine since the 17th century.
+South Africa entered the game of the wine market at the very beginning.
+Infect, Infect, have been making wine since the 17th century.
 There even was a time the wine of this nation ruled over all others in the world.

-Stellenbosch has a much hot and dry climate relative to other entries of best wine regions around the world in this list.
+Stellenbosch has a much hot and dry climate relative to other entries of the best wine regions around the world in this list.
 However, it is home to many varieties of wine too.
 Cabernet Sauvignon, Pinotage, Chenin Blanc, and Bordeaux Blend Red are the most popular among them.
 De Toren Expression Unique Book XVII Red is the most expensive wine that comes from this region and it costs around 253$.
 The cheapest wine in the area, Zevenwacht 7even Rose is only 4$.
-They also make approximately 1100 million liters of wine each year.
+They also make approximately 1100 million litres of wine each year.

 This is the last entry to our list of best wine regions around the world.
 This region has a history of 360 years behind it.
 They also have over 6,000 ha of vines and 120 wineries.
 Long, hot summers and cold, rainy winters are the common climates around the region.
 The most common grapes grown in the area are Pinotage, Chenin Blanc, Cabernet Sauvignon, and Shiraz.
 The most expensive wine comes from this region and costs around 83$ and it is named Vilafonte Series C Red.
 The cheapest wine in the area, Boland Cellar Five Climates is only 5$.

 Add these destinations to your list of stops this holiday to enjoy the true magic of wine in the places of their origin.
 Keep in mind that the prices given are the average prices in the market.
-So, they could slightly vary as for the place you buy the wine.
+So, they could slightly vary as to the place you buy the wine.

 Related articles about wine travel